A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

-- Phase: A homogeneous region of matter that has distinct physical properties.
+• Phase: A homogeneous region of matter that has distinct physical properties.
+Examples include solid, liquid, and gas.

-- Component: A substance that cannot be broken down into simpler substances by chemical means.
+• Component: A chemically independent constituent of a system.
+A component is a substance that cannot be broken down into simpler substances by chemical means.
+For example, in a water-salt system, water and salt are the components.

-- Degree of freedom: The number of independent variables that can be changed without changing the number of phases in the system.
+• Degree of freedom (F): The number of independent intensive variables (like temperature, pressure, and concentration) that can be changed without altering the number of phases in equilibrium.

 Equipment and Techniques